-- Disclosure of Conflicts of Interest (continued): - Ashley Cann: Nothing to disclose - Eric Bush: Nothing to disclose - Disclosure of Unlabeled Use: This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
-Global Education Group (Global) and Hospice and Palliative Board Review.com do not recommend the use of any agent outside of the labeled indications. - The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of any organization associated with this activity.
+Disclosure of Unlabeled Use:

+This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
+Global Education Group (Global) and Hospice and Palliative Board Review.com do not recommend the use of any agent outside of the labeled indications.

+The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of any organization associated with this activity.
 Please refer to the official prescribing information for each product for discussion of approved indications, contraindications, and warnings.

+Disclaimer:

-• Disclaimer: Participants have an implied responsibility to use the newly acquired information to enhance patient outcomes and their own professional development.
+Participants have an implied responsibility to use the newly acquired information to enhance patient outcomes and their own professional development.
 The information presented in this activity is not meant to serve as a guideline for patient management.
 Any procedures, medications, or other courses of diagnosis or treatment discussed in this activity should not be used by clinicians without evaluation of patient conditions and possible contraindications on dangers in use, review of any applicable manufacturer's product information, and comparison with recommendations of other authorities.